asangaes/asangaes/README.md

 # 🏄‍♂️ Asanga Edirisinghe # EDI

-**`Full-Stake Developer, Instructional Designer and System Analyst`**
+**`Full-Stake Developer, Instructor, Instructional Designer and System Analyst`**

-To put it simply, I'm Edi, a full-stack developer, instructional designer, postsecondary instructor and experienced system analyst working on online solutions to meet the demands of many stakeholders.
-Projects are built from the ground up, beginning with analysis, design, and coding to solve real-world problems.
-All video content follows the same process, starting with concept development and ending with creative polish.
+To put it simply, I'm Edi, and qualified professional in the information technology and educational sectors.
+I am an experienced learning designer with a demonstrated history of working in the higher education industry and over ten years of solid experience in educational technology and learning design.
+Also, I began my professional life working as a multimedia designer, full stack developer, system analyst, and head of the department in a post-secondary institution focused on cutting-edge technology just before moving to Canada.
+I firmly believe that professional knowledge originates from external sources and the inner reflection of one’s experience in a particular field..
 Here are some recent my published instructional video content on my YouTube channel "[idea-canada][youtube]".

 ---